moorepants/learn-multibody-dynamics/install.rst

 ============

 Miniconda is a stripped down version of Anaconda so that you can install only what you desire.
-If you already have Miniconda on your computer, you can skip this step or delete your prior Miniconda folder on your computer to uninstall it.
-Download miniconda for your operating system:
+If you already have Miniconda (or Anaconda) on your computer, you can skip this step or delete your prior Miniconda (or Anaconda) folder on your computer to uninstall it.
+Download Miniconda for your operating system:

 https://docs.conda.io/en/latest/miniconda.html